February 15, 2019

 What about the Internet of Things in healthcare?
 The most popular example is wearables like a Fitbit or an Apple Watch.
 These devices can monitor patients and send data back to healthcare providers.

 Wearables may be the most common IoT healthcare device, but they’re not the most useful for medical research labs.
 What kinds of devices are labs looking to adopt?

 There are quite a few actually.
 One great example is the adoption of smart monitoring devices.
-They can do everything from track the temperature in your lab to check for CO2 leaks.
+They can do everything from tracking the temperature in your lab to checking for CO2 leaks.

 When they detect a problem, these devices transmit an alert to another device.
 You may be able to reset the system remotely, or you can then check in on the lab.
 In emergency situations, the device can even notify others.

 IoT devices can also help you maintain compliance.
 Consider vaccines, which must be stored and handled the right way for effectiveness.
 IoT devices can log data at each checkpoint in vaccine handling to ensure you meet guidelines.

 Using Technology to Improve Care

 Smart devices sound clever, but you might wonder if IoT serves a purpose for the medical research lab.
 Maintaining the right temperature is important.
 Does an IoT monitoring system really represent an improvement though?

 Yes, because it helps your lab meet strict guidelines and maintain compliance.
 In turn, you can be sure you’re storing vaccines and samples in a safe way.